tobbelobb/hp-mark/README.md

    * Just some maths, for reference

-Note on Oct 29, 2020: It looks like hp-mark should try first to use EDCircle, and maybe adopt some ideas from [An occlusion-resistant circle detector using inscribed triangles (2020)](https://www.sciencedirect.com/science/article/pii/S0031320320303915?via%3Dihub).
+Notes on Oct 29, 2020: It looks like hp-mark should try first to use EDCircle, and maybe adopt some ideas from [An occlusion-resistant circle detector using inscribed triangles (2020)](https://www.sciencedirect.com/science/article/pii/S0031320320303915?via%3Dihub).

 I like that one project fell back to edge detection after trying region growing first.
 I like that EDCircle has example implementation from its inventor published with MIT license.